Enucatl/protonmail-bridge-docker/README.md

 # What is this fork about?

+- Allow connecting with ipv6.
+- Run as nonroot user
-- Changing configurations in `docker-compose.yml` to use my external network and avoid exposing ports from the host.
+- Changing configurations in `docker-compose.yml` to use my external network.
-- Remove deb version because I don't care about it
+- Remove deb version because I don't care about it.
-- Use official golang image
+- Use official golang image, instead of an obscure fork.
 - Publish my image to github with actions, only for amd64
-- Run as nonroot user

 # ProtonMail IMAP/SMTP Bridge Docker Container